rich-drechsler/bytedump/README.md

 time I plan on adding implementations in a few more languages (e.g., Python, Rust, or C).

-Unfortunately I haven't been able to spend more than a day or two each week (for about the last month) working on bytedump "documentation", so everything's taking much longer than I had estimated.
-My apologies for the delay, but at this point Thanksgiving (11/27/25) looks like a realistic date.
-The existing bash and Java implementations seem to work well and I don't expect to make significant changes to any of the source code in this repository.
+Unfortunately I'm still having trouble finding time to finish the documentation.
+At this point my best estimate is I'll need a few more weeks, so Christmas sounds like a realistic date.
+My apologies for all the delays, but the existing bash and Java implementations seem to work well and I don't expect to make significant changes to any of the source code in this repository.
 What I think is missing are comments and Markdown "documentation" that I hope will help if you choose to look at any of the source code.

 # Directories